MAY 23 TO JUNE 16, 2018

-Summi Siddiqui is a world traveller who connects cultures and people with her stories.
+Summi Siddiqui is a world traveler who connects cultures and people with her stories.

 Ming Hoffner came from Zhejiang China in 2002.
 She has been in Canada for 16 years.
 Ming is an ECE working in the kindergarten for the Toronto Catholic District School Board.
 She originally came to Canada to unite with her husband whom she married in China.
-Before they got married, they had been talking through paper mail for multiple years, without seeing each other face to face.
-One year after he submitted the application form, she got the immigrant visa and came to Canada.
 She will speak about her struggles to learn the language and culture and find her place here.

 Maralynn Cherry is a visual artist of Odawa and British heritage.
 She is a writer and independent curator who taught for 14 years in Cultural Studies at Trent University.
 She was the curator at the Visual Arts Centre of Clarington for seven years, deciding to leave in the spring of 2012, devoting more time to her studio practice.